 A huge city in the north of Iran with pre-Islamic influences, Tehran is now a bustling, buzzing megalopolis.
 In much the same way that Beirut is reaping the benefits of supporting and promoting a bright, young generation of natives, Tehran has set its eyes on the road to modernity.

-So what can visitors expect to see?
+So what can visitors expect to see when their flights to Tehran land?
 It’s hard to ignore the giant 435m Milad Tower, the centrepiece of an international area and a shining example of the forward-thinking attitude of the city.
 But of Tehran’s numerous monuments, the most iconic is the Azadi Tower, the true gateway to the city.

 For a throwback to the Persian era, the Golestan Palace and its numerous structures provide a great educational base.
 The mosaic walls of Karim Khani Nook are among the most beautiful in the region.